SolaceDev/pubsubplus-kubernetes-helm-quickstart/solace-pod-modifier-admission-plugin/README.md

 * Image pull secrets: if required, uncomment and edit in `deploy/deployment.yaml`
 * Namespace name: default is `solace-pod-modifier`, adjust in `deploy/kustomization.yaml`. *Important:* if using OpenShift, do not use the `default` namespace (project).

-4. Verify the webhook pods are up and running in the `solace-pod-modifier` namespace and the `MutatingWebhookConfiguration` object has been created:
+4. Verify the webhook pod is up and running in the `solace-pod-modifier` namespace and the `MutatingWebhookConfiguration` object has been created:

 ```bash
 kubectl get pods -n solace-pod-modifier